 Parents are always welcome at private lessons, but are not required to be there.
-We have a comfortable waiting-room with well-lit work/homework tables.
+We have a comfortable waiting-room with well-lit work/homework tables and wifi.

-Private lesson discount: 2nd child in same family: 10% discount; 3rd child in same family: 15% discount.
+Private lesson sibling discount: 2nd child in same family: 10% discount; 3rd and subsequent child in same family: 15% discount.

 Private lesson semester is 16-19 weeks, depending on your lesson day and how the calendar falls (number of holidays etc.).
 Billing is always pro-rated per number of lessons.